KannonZenetism/the-red-archive/exploring-timelesness-2024.md

 # Exploring Timelessness: A Deeper Dive into the Concepts of Eternity and Divinity
+*Written January 9, 2024*

 ## Introduction to Eternity